 What is raw feeding?

 Providing a diet of raw food for cats and dogs made up of raw meat, offal and raw bone, along with other ingredients such as fruit, vegetables, oils, nuts and seeds.
-Some proponents of raw feeding also advise that dietary supplements are added to ensure all the essential vitamin and mineral requirements are met.
 There are two types of raw feeding; homemade raw diets and commercially prepared raw diets.

 What are the concerns with a homemade raw diet?